 To isolate immune cells, first place the spleen on a 40 micrometer cell strainer in a Petri dish [1-MED].
 Crush the spleen with a plunger to dissociate it into the dish [2-CU].
 Recover the adhered cells by rinsing the plunger and the strainer with 1 mL of HBSS 2% FCS [3-MED].

-Talent places the spleen on the cell strainer
+Talent places the spleen on the cell strainer Videographer note: slated 2.1.1 tk 1

-Talent dissociates the spleen
+Talent dissociates the spleen Videographer note: CU and MED

+Added shot: Talent rinses plunger and the strainer with solution

 Then, pipet the dissociated spleen and fluid from the Petri dish into a 15 milliliter centrifuge tube [1-MED over shoulder].
 Wash the Petri dish with 5 milliliters of HBSS 2% FCS [2-CU] and transfer the fluid to the 15 milliliter tube [3-MED over shoulder].